hubblo-org/scaphandre/docs_src/tutorials/quickstart.md

 Running scaphandre with podman on a distribution using SELinux may fail because of access denied to `/proc` files.

-To make it work you should run scaphandre in provileged mode :
+To make it work you should run scaphandre in privileged mode :

     podman run --privileged ...